JOB SUMMARYJOIN THE MBPD TEAM

-The City of Manhattan Beach welcomes qualified lateral candidates who share our values to join our team!
+Are you a recent Police Academy Graduate looking for a team to join?
+The City of Manhattan Beach Police Department welcomes motivated, qualified candidates who share our values to our MBPD team.
 Work by the beach and enjoy working at a state-of-the-art Police and Fire Safety Facility, housing the latest in public safety technology.
-MBPD employs approximately 65 sworn and 43 civilian full-time employees, and operates under two Bureaus - Administration/Investigations and Field Operations. *A recruitment bonus of 3% - 10% of starting base salary is available to new hires at the time of appointment to Police Officer OUR VALUES
+MBPD employs approximately 65 sworn and 43 civilian full-time employees, and operates under two Bureaus - Administration/Investigations and Field Operations. *A recruitment bonus of 3% - 10% of starting base salary is available to new hires at the time of appointment to Police Officer

 Trust, Honesty, Integrity, Professionalism, Teamwork, Loyalty, Pride